How the absence of Earl Thomas has been felt by Seahawks

 “You talk about shortening the field, that’s the best thing I can give you: It’s almost like playing in the red zone against him because you have to be quicker,” Bowen said.

-Quinn, who played against Thomas during Seahawks’ training camp in 2013, said Thomas’ speed and decision-making forces quarterbacks to change the trajectory of their deep ball.
+Brady Quinn, who played against Thomas during the Seahawks’ training camp in 2013, said Thomas’ speed and decision-making forces quarterbacks to change the trajectory of their deep ball.

 “You have to be more perfect and throw it more on a line,” he said.
 “You’re already talking about the lowest-percentage throw anyway, and you’re making it even more low percentage.”